LonMcGregor/StopKillingGamesReport/CRANotes.md

 Publishers have to be up front if they want to kill the game, or make a change that makes it subject to dying.
 Players would have to mutually agree to that for it to be allowed

-## 40 Modifications by the traderor third party
+## 40 Modifications by the trader or third party
 40.1
 > Where under a contract a trader supplies digital content to a consumer subject to the right of the trader or a third party to modify the digital content, the following provisions apply in relation to the digital content as modified as they apply in relation to the digital content as supplied under the contract—
 > (a)section 34 (quality);